gabdube/native-windows-gui/readme.md

   - Bind or unbind new events at runtime
 - Multithreaded application support
   - Communicate to the GUI thread from another thread
-  - Run multiple window on different threads
+  - Run multiple windows on different threads
 - Simple layout configurations
   - FlexboxLayout
   - GridLayout